-On June 19th, the President signed an Executive Order titled "Promoting Healthcare Choice and Competition Across the United States," authorizing new rules for Association Health Plans.
+On October 12, 2017, Pres.
+Donald Trump signed an Executive Order titled "Promoting Healthcare Choice and Competition Across the United States."
+This order sets new rules for Association Health Plans (AHPs).

-Additionally, the new rules provide important safeguards, including:
+Additionally, the newly approved rules provide important precautions, including:

-Elevate Insurance is pleased to learn of the new Association Health Plan options and will continue to work with the Nevada and Idaho Departments of Insurance and licensed group health insurance carriers to develop and market these plans for eligible employers and their employees through chambers of commerce, trade associations and similar organizations.
+Elevate Insurance is striving to learn about the latest Association Health Plan options and will strive to continue working with the Nevada and Idaho departments of insurance and licensed group health insurance carriers.
+We are working to to develop and market these plans for eligible employers and their employees through chambers of commerce, trade associations, and similar organizations.

 Elevate Insurance currently has offices in Las Vegas, Nevada and Idaho Falls, Idaho.
 We proudly serve all of Nevada and Idaho focusing in the cities of Henderson, Las Vegas, and North Las Vegas, Nevada; and in Ammon, Blackfoot, Idaho Falls, Meridian and Rigby, Idaho.